margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Write about a time you felt alone. ##
 Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
 I made it very obvious to people that I was crying inside.
 I annoyed people.
 I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
 People live all around me.
 I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.

+## If you could do one thing every day for the rest of your life, what would it be, and why? ##
+For the rest of my life, if I could do something, I would take up the life of a naturalist.
+I would observe and truly listen to nature.
+I would take field notes.
+I would write down 5 images, and 5 sounds every day.
+I would talk to someone in person every day.
+I would love family members, including distant family members, every day.
+I would appreciate the study of history, a natural science.
+I would appreciate the stories told in families, and people's ancestors, lineage, and heritage.
+I would play music, take photography, and love more every day.

 ## What makes you smile or laugh every time you think of it? ##
 Today, I randomly smiled at a stranger at Starbucks.
 She was so beautiful.
 She smiled right back.
 There was reciprocity.
 Our eyes met.
 We connected truly.
 I helped her.
 She helped me even more.
 I love how God puts a smile right on our faces even when we feel the need to cry, and break down.
 It's wonderful that God is always at work.